shanureddy4/MEDAPP/README.md

 # MEDAPP
-MEDAPP is an android application which provide communication between the patients and doctors.
+MEDAPP is an android application provides communication between the patients and doctors.
  - Encrypt patient details and prevent othres to see it.
  - Shows necessary patient details to the doctors.
  - Details can be shown only if doctor enter valid key.